mridul037/mridul037/README.md

 **Quote of the hour:**

-What I like about programming is that it really helps you think about how we communicate, how we think, how logic works, how creative arts work.
+I invented the Web just because I needed it, really, because it was so frustrating that it didn't exit.

-~ Michael Hawley
+~ Tim Berners-Lee
 <pre>

 </pre>